roryl/lucee-book/custom_tags.md

 The time is 06:43 AM
 ```

-What happened here is we created a custom tag called greeting, passed a firstname & lastname to it, and the greeting tag generated the text for output.
+The .cfm html template used a custom tag called greeting, passed a firstname & lastname to it, and the greeting tag generated the text for output.

 Here is what the greeting.cfc custom tag looks like.
 The article on Creating Custom Tags explains in depth.